 - I only pay for what I use.
 If my Hadoop/Spark job takes three hours to run then I rent the VMs for three hours.
 I don’t pay for them when I’m not using them

 - Without becoming too technical if I run Hadoop with HDFS I need to have the machines on all the time if I need HDFS to persist my data.
-On GCP I can persist my data in Google Cloud Storage and power down the VMs when they have finished processing so I don’t pay for their use
+On Google Cloud Platform I can persist my data in Google Cloud Storage and power down the VMs when they have finished processing so I don’t pay for their use

 - Google seem to have done a great job of integrating the different components of the platform together so it’s not a problem to move data out of Dataproc to BigQuery (the SQL based Google query engine) or into Tensorflow (ML) or Google DataStudio for analytics

-As well as the benefits above there are platform components that cover IOT (machine sensor data), Pub Sub for message streaming including microservices, Dataflow for streaming and batch processing and loading data, Bigtable (NoSQL) for real time data and Cloud Spanner which is horizontally scalable for very large data warehousing deployments, and of course undertaking data science.
+As I journeyed along with Dataproc I began to discover many additional benefits to those above.
+There are platform components that cover Internet of Things (IoT – machine sensor data), Pub/Sub for message streaming (including microservices), Dataflow for streaming and batch processing and loading data, Bigtable (NoSQL) for real time data and Cloud Spanner which is horizontally scalable for very large data warehousing deployments.
+And of course you can undertake data science.
 A very good read on data pipelines and machine learning is Valliappa Lakshmana, 2018, Data Science on the Google Cloud Platform – Implementing Real-Time Data Pipelines: From Ingest To Machine Learning, O’Reilly.

 So, is there a downside to GCP?
 You may feel that security is an issue.
 GCP has a strong security component known as IAM (Identity and Access Management) which to me seems at least as good as that found in SAP BusinessObjects which has stood the test of time.
+You can also encrypt your data on premise and then move it to the cloud for processing.
 But you are trusting your data to a Google owned and managed data centre.
 In some ways that’s no different to a lot of large companies that host their data in data centres that they do not own.
 But if you feel uncomfortable you can also take a hybrid approach of cloud/on prem.
 In the hybrid model some of your data will be hosted on the cloud and other (perhaps sensitive) data can be hosted on your premises.

 Also, someone at some point, will need to code python or java for something like Dataflow (Apache Beam), Spark or Tensorflow (ML).
-The coding gives a lot of flexibility but in some ways this coding feels like a step backwards from some of the modern ETL tools like SAP Data Services, Informatica, and Microsoft’s SSIS.
+The coding gives a lot of flexibility but in some ways it feels cumbersome compared to some of the modern ETL tools like SAP Data Services, Informatica, and Microsoft’s SSIS.
 With those ETL tools you drag and drop components to create your data pipeline rather than having to develop and maintain reams of code.
 Out of the box functionality reduces the risk of human error and supporting esoteric code.